Careers and Work Experience

 - Providing comprehensive and unbiased advice and guidance

-Gatsby Benchmarks – how we meet them
+Gatsby Benchmarks – how we meet them:

 1. A stable career programme - We have a Careers Leader in post - an Assistant Head with responsibility for Careers and a Link Governor in post.
 In addition, there is a Careers policy and detailed careers team improvement plan and delivery plan in place, which is reviewed termly as part of the whole school improvement plan.
 Impact and feedback is sought regularly by the Careers Leader via evaluations, destination data, student, parent and staff surveys, focus groups and evaluations.
 We have a dedicated budget for careers and key information for students, parents, teachers and employers can be found on the careers section of our website.

-2. Learning from career and labour market information – Every subject has dedicated careers learning and this is enriched further through year group and needs based careers events and visits, talks to parents and students, articles in school newsletter and subject specific information and resources shared with teaching staff.
+2. Learning from career and labour market information – Every subject has dedicated careers learning and this is enriched further through year group and needs based careers events and visits, talks to parents and students, articles in the school newsletter and subject specific information and resources shared with teaching staff.
 We have a well-resourced careers library.
-Our careers team helps students to make the best use of available information.
+Our careers team help students to make the best use of available information.
 Parents are informed about key careers information and events via email, letter and Parent Bulletin.

-3. Addressing the needs of each pupil – We organise a range of specific events to raise aspirations and challenge stereotypical thinking across the academy.
+3. Addressing the needs of each student – We organise a range of specific events to raise aspirations and challenge stereotypical thinking across the academy.
 Careers learning is recorded on Compass Plus.
 Students are encouraged to record their career learning on START, our chosen careers platform.
 We systematically track and analyse student destinations for three years after students leave.